-Dr. Wagner will also discuss the various surgical techniques and make a recommendation based upon his years of experience, your anatomy, and your cosmetic goals.
-Finally, Dr. Wagner will discuss in detail your breast enlargement, including where your breast surgery will be performed, incision size and locations, position of your breast implants (either behind breast tissue or beneath the chest muscle), as well as scarring, risks and recovery.
+Dr. Wagner will also discuss the various surgical techniques and make a recommendation based on his years of experience, anatomy, and cosmetic goals.
+Finally, Dr. Wagner will discuss in detail your breast enlargement, including where your breast surgery will be performed, incision size and locations, the position of your breast implants (either behind the breast tissue or beneath the chest muscle), as well as scarring, risks, and recovery.
 In most instances, results are immediate, although it may take several weeks or even months before swelling subsides.

 When considering a cosmetic procedure such as breast augmentation with implants, Indianapolis women typically have numerous questions regarding the surgery.
 We’ve collected a list of the most frequently asked questions about breast augmentation to assist you in making your decision and preparing for the procedure.

-In most cases, breast augmentation is considered an elective cosmetic surgery and not a medically necessary treatment.
+In most cases, breast augmentation is considered elective cosmetic surgery and not a medically necessary treatment.
 For this reason.
-Breast Augmentations are typically not covered by insurance unless its performed as part of a breast reconstruction after breast cancer surgery and/or therapies.
+Breast Augmentations are typically not covered by insurance unless it's performed as part of breast reconstruction after breast cancer surgery and/or therapies.
 Dr. Wagner does not offer reconstructive breast surgery at this time.
 Discuss your options with your plastic surgeon.
-Wagner and Associates does accept Care Credit.
+Wagner and Associates do accept Care Credit.
 Learn more about CareCredit and how you can apply at http://www.carecredit.com

 As an elective procedure, the most important factor in choosing a plastic surgeon is experience.
-You need to look and see if they are a board certified plastic surgeon who frequently performs the procedure with safe and effective results.
-Always check qualifications because there are many doctors who are cosmetic surgeons or board certified in fields other than plastic surgery.
+You need to look and see if they are a board-certified plastic surgeon who frequently performs the procedure with safe and effective results.
+Always check qualifications because many doctors are cosmetic surgeons or board-certified in fields other than plastic surgery.
 They do not have the same training as a plastic surgeon.
 Check with the American Board of Plastic Surgeons.
 To learn more: https://www.abplasticsurgery.org/

 Breast augmentation procedures typically take 1-3 hours.
-Most first time breast augmentation surgeries are a one (1) hour surgery.
+Most first-time breast augmentation surgeries are one (1) hour of surgery.
 Some revision surgeries like a breast lift combined with implants can take 2-3 hours.
-We have our patients arrive at the Surgery Center one (1) hour prior to their scheduled surgery time.
-This allows them to get registered, get changed, meet their anesthesiologist and also speak briefly with Dr. Wagner before going to the operating room.
+We have our patients arrive at the Surgery Center one (1) hour before their scheduled surgery time.
+This allows them to get registered, get changed, meet their anesthesiologist, and also speak briefly with Dr. Wagner before going to the operating room.
 After surgery, Dr. Wagner will update your attending family member on the surgery and you will go directly to the recovery room.
-Once you are more alert you will be brought back to your post operative room where your family member and/or a friend may join you.
+Once you are more alert you will be brought back to your post-operative room where your family member and/or a friend may join you.

 Below is a list of potential problems that could require breast implant replacement:

-- Capsular contracture or hardening which can cause a deforming appearance and in moderate to severe cases this can be painful.
+Capsular contracture or hardening can cause a deforming appearance and in moderate to severe cases, this can be painful.